turingschool/backend-curriculum-site/module4/lessons/archive/how_to_write_a_great_readme.markdown

 ## Practice (15 min)

 It's time to put it into practice.
 Get together with your pair for Quantified Self.
 Draft an amazing README, even if it includes features/descriptions you haven't yet built but will have when the project is delivered.

+If you feel that your Quantified Self README is already amazing, look back at a previous project and improve that README.

 ## Closing (3 min)